jeraldrich/blog/docs/about_me.rst

 Building my first computer as a kid from scavanging 'working' parts from a dumpster behind a computer repair shop, to composing orchestral space music at https://soundcloud.com/milkysway/sets/adventures-in-hyperspace

-Making a go-kart out of a garden tiller motor and lawn mower wheels, to writing futuristic cowboy sci fi stories that will never be shown to anyone.
+Making a go-kart out of a garden tiller motor and lawn mower wheels, to writing futuristic cowboy sci fi stories that will never be shown to anyone (think Gattica meets Mad Max written by Louis L'Amour).

 I just like to make stuff.